Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) have led to substantial performance improvements across a wide range of tasks through in-context learning (ICL).
+Recent advances in LLMs have led to substantial performance improvements across a wide range of tasks through in-context learning (ICL).
 ICL can be understood as the model’s capability to identify repeated patterns within few-shot demonstrations and to learn to perform the target task based on those patterns~\cite{brown_icl}.

-Despite the progress in LLMs, the problem of repetitive generation (i.e., the tendency of models to produce overly repetitive outputs) remains a fundamental challenge~\cite{chiang-chen-2021-relating,li2023repetition}.
+Despite these advances, repetitive generation (i.e., where models produce overly redundant outputs) remains a fundamental challenge that can degrade output quality and potentially impair ICL performance~\cite{chiang-chen-2021-relating,li2023repetition}.

 Prior research has identified induction heads as key attention mechanisms within LLMs, essential for recognizing repeated patterns that underlie their ICL capabilities~\cite{olsson2022incontextlearninginductionheads,bietti2023birth,dong-etal-2024-survey}.
 The experimental results in the prior work suggest that these attention heads might affect the repetitive outputs.
-However, removing induction heads also damages ICL performance, as it disrupts the model’s ability to recognize repeated structures in the input~\cite{crosbie-shutova-2025-induction}.
-In other words, there exists a trade-off between reducing repetition and maintaining strong ICL capabilities when manipulating induction heads.

-Recently, researchers have also begun investigating neurons as a means of controlling repetition, identifying so-called repetition neurons~\cite{wang2024mitigating,hiraoka-inui-2025-repetition}.
-While previous work has shown that deactivating these neurons reduces repetitive outputs, their impact on ICL tasks has not been thoroughly examined.

-This line of research shows the possibility of finer control of LLMs through neuron-level interventions.
-Notably, in Transformer architectures~\cite{vaswani2017attention}, the number of neurons far exceeds the number of attention heads.
-We therefore hypothesize that manipulating neurons may allow for more granular and targeted influence on the model output than interventions at attention heads.
+However, removing these induction heads has been shown to severely impair ICL performance due to their critical role in pattern recognition~\cite{crosbie-shutova-2025-induction}.
+Another line of work has begun exploring neuron-level interventions, discovering specific repetition neurons whose deactivation reduces redundant generation~\cite{wang2024mitigating,hiraoka-inui-2025-repetition}.
+Nevertheless, prior research has primarily addressed repetition and ICL separately, lacking systematic analysis on how these neuron-level interventions affect ICL performance, particularly their interaction with induction heads.

+Recent work by \citet{yan2024understanding} explored repetitive patterns' dual role (e.g., helping and hindering) in ICL but remained limited to sequence-level analyses.
+Similarly, \citet{analyzing-mitigating-repetitions} proposed strategies to mitigate repetitive loops during text generation without examining the impact on underlying ICL mechanisms.
+Thus, the interaction between repetition neurons and induction heads, and the potential for neuron-level control over ICL performance, remains largely unexplored.